9 FAM 402.10

 9 FAM 402.10-10(C) (U) Prohibited Fees

 b.
-(U) If you have reason to believe that the alien-beneficiary has paid a prohibited fee or agreed to pay such a fee and s/he has not been reimbursed or the agreement to pay the fee has not been terminated, you should return the petition to USCIS for reconsideration following current procedures outlined in 9 FAM 601.13 after consulting with your liaison in the Advisory Opinions Division of the Visa Office (CA/VO/L/A).
+(U) If you have reason to believe that the alien-beneficiary has paid a prohibited fee or agreed to pay such a fee and s/he has not been reimbursed or the agreement to pay the fee has not been terminated, you should return the petition to USCIS for reconsideration following current procedures outlined in 9 FAM 601.13 after consulting with your liaison in the Office of the Legal Adviser for Consular Affairs (L/CA).
+While the case is returned to USCIS via KCC for consideration, you should refuse applications under INA 221(g) in situations where the applicant overcomes INA 214(b) and otherwise qualifies for an H-2 visa.

 9 FAM 402.10-11 (U) Validity of H Visas